AbhishekMK190/ML-based-Password-Strength-Analyzer/README.md

 * FEATURES INCLUDED
   -----------------

-  The "CurrMain.py" checks the following features in the given password ["length" , "has_uppercase" , "had_lowercase" , "has_digits" , "has_special" , "has_unique_chars" ,
+  The "Main.py" checks the following features for the given password ["length" , "has_uppercase" , "had_lowercase" , "has_digits" , "has_special" , "has_unique_chars" ,
   "has_entropy" , "has_sequential" , "has_repitition" , "strength_label" ]